JonasNorling/guitarboard/hw/README.md

   datasheet.
 I don't think it's necessary in this application.
 - There is too much capacitance on the board to comply with the USB standard, and inrush current is not limited.
+- Silkscreen showing orientation of opamp and codec are unclear on finished board.
+- Some silkscreen text is too small.
+- Drills on TPs are too large for their pads for some processes.
+- Solder bridge potential on opamp pins 1 and 2 (doesn't matter).

 ### Changes in board revision C